 How long did it take you to write Bird’s Eye View?

 I worked on it for short, intense bursts of time over a ten-year period – between raising my children and writing articles for Reader’s Digest.
 Then I put it away in a shoebox for several years.
 It wasn’t until 2010 that I dug out my old manuscript and revised it, and sent it to Dundurn Press in Toronto — the largest Canadian-owned publisher, and one with a special interest in history.
 Imagine my joy when the novel was accepted!

 Who is the woman on the cover of Bird’s Eye View?

-But the response from readers is worth more than money.
-I must share with you this email I received just three days ago from a complete stranger, an American who borrowed Bird’s Eye View from her public library.
+I’m delighted with the response.
+I must share with you this email I received just from a complete stranger, an American who borrowed the book from her public library.

 Hello Ms. Florence,